 When it comes to shotguns, there has been a marked turn toward home-defense.
 Here's a few points about taking up the defensive shotgun for the protection of yourself, home or office.

 Holster retention is an important concept to grasp, whether you open or concealed carry.
-Here is a look at Safariland’s holster retention rating system, one of the most consistent and well defined out there.
+Here is a look at some general concepts on holster retention.

 Time and ammo are precious commodities, so when you have the chance to practice shooting you want to maximize your investment.